Knowing the difference between these three snakes could save your life.

 Coral snakes do not like low-lying areas or wet soil.
 They prefer well-drained sandy soils, grasslands, dry woods, and rocky hillsides.
 They usually live in logs, tree stumps, and piles of rotted leaves.
 They also inhabit the holes dug by other small animals.

 Coral snakes are found in Central and South America and parts of Asia.
-In the United States, coral snakes are found throughout Florida, along the coastal plains of North Carolina, as well as Louisiana.
+In the United States, coral snakes are found throughout Florida (they are one of 6 venomous snakes in Florida), along the coastal plains of North Carolina, as well as Louisiana.

 Coral snakes hide their heads under their bodies when they feel threatened.
 They rarely bite humans.
 They are usually nocturnal.